 - Only 4% beer is legal

-- Only alcoholic beverages with 14% or less alcohol are legal
+- Only alcoholic beverages containing 14% or less alcohol are legal

 - Distilled spirits are legal